lemay-ai/lazyTextPredict/README.md

 ## Installation

-Install the package from the PyPi test server in command line:
+Install the package from PyPi in command line:
 ```
-pip install lazytextpredict
+pip install lazy-text-predict
 ```

 ## About